Sensory Integration Dysfunction and Sensory Processing Disorder (SPD)

 Ayres Sensory Integration® (ASI) is now trademarked, and includes the original theory, assessment, patterns of dysfunction, and intervention concepts, principles, and techniques articulated by Dr. Ayres and applied by therapists trained in this approach worldwide.

 Some of Dr. Ayres’ colleagues and students, headed by Susanne Smith Roley OTD, OTR/L, FAOTA and Zoe Mailloux, OTD, OTR/L, FAOTA, founded a new organization called The Collaborative for Leadership in Ayres Sensory Integration (CLASI).
+CLASI provides continuing education opportunities for mastering, applying and advancing knowledge in ASI theory and practice, culminating in a certificate of certification.
+CLASI is a member of the International Council for Education in Ayres Sensory Integration (ICE-ASI) which provides standards for education in ASI around the world.

-Recently, a small group of occupational therapists, led by sensory integration researcher Lucy Jane Miller, PhD, OTR, have suggested some new terminology: Sensory Processing Disorder, or SPD, as an umbrella term encompassing several types of sensory issues.
+A small group of occupational therapists, led by sensory integration researcher Lucy Jane Miller, PhD, OTR, suggested some the terminology of Sensory Processing Disorder, or SPD, as an umbrella term encompassing several types of sensory issues.
+A long-term goal of this movement is to include SPD in the Diagnostic and Statistical Manual of Mental Disorders (DSM); this effort failed, however, for the fifth edition.

 Hypo- and Hyper-Reactivity